GeniXCMS/genixcms-docs/docs/api/control.class.md

 > This Documentation is still need improvement.

 This class is to load the controller at `inc/lib/Control` directories.
-Controllers are needed to proccess the procedure and view the result at themes.
+Controllers needed to proccess the procedure and view the result at themes.

 This is the hierarchy of MVC, as GeniXCMS is using MVC structure.

-The controller are divided into some parts.
+The controller divided into some parts.

 - Ajax
 - Frontend